asche1/PyCrystalField/README.md

 ### Update (Mar.
 13, 2020) to version 2.1

 Added importCIF function which imports a crystal structure from a .cif file, orients the axes along the appropriate symmetry-defined directions, and calculates a point charge model.
 It returns a Ligands object and a CFLevels object for further adjustments or fitting.
+(Currently, it only works for rare earth ions.)

 ### Update (Dec.
 19, 2019) to version 2.0